Elimination of Tesla's charging department raises worries as EVs from other automakers join network

-DETROIT (AP) — Elon Musk's move to lay off the department responsible for Tesla's electric vehicle charging network has touched off worries in the auto industry about plans to open the chargers to EVs made by other automakers.
+DETROIT (AP) — Elon Musk's move to lay off the department responsible for Tesla's electric vehicle chargers has touched off worries in the auto industry that EVs from other automakers will have trouble joining Tesla's network.

 Several leaders of Tesla's Supercharger team posted social media messages saying they were told Monday night that entire group of about 500 had been laid off by CEO Musk, who seemed to confirm the move in a posting Tuesday on X, the social media site he now owns.